Day One: Starting The Annapurna Circuit (Pokhara to Bahundanda via Besisahar)

 Having purchased ‘tourist bus’ tickets from our accommodation in Pokhara, ‘Hotel Bishram‘ (cheap clean rooms and a helpful manager) we expected a similar journey to the other tourist bus from Kathmandu to Pokhara.
 Though, that is not what happened.
-Before I get too into details I will give you a run down of that morning.
+Before I get too into details I will give you a rundown of that morning.

 Unfortunately, I woke up at 2am with a horrible bout of the infamous Delhi belly.
-After spending the next couple hours running between my bed and the bathroom the alarm goes off to start walking the to bus station.
+After spending the next couple hours running between my bed and the bathroom the alarm goes off to start walking to the bus station.
 Full of gastro tablets and antibiotics I waddle the half hour walk to the station.

 The tourist bus leaves Pokhara for Besisahar at around 6.30am each day.

-At the tourist bus station there are plenty vehicles taking people all over the country.
+At the tourist bus station, there are plenty of vehicles taking people all over the country.
 Though, we are directed to one bus a far cry from the regular looking tourist buses.
 Our luggage is chucked on top and strapped in while we pile on with all the other foreigners.
 One guy demands that the driver puts a tarp over the bags which he is very hesitant to do.
 Luckily this tourist pushes and the driver gives up (it ended up raining the majority of the journey as well).

-The bus is not full yet, about three quarters of the seats are empty, which means a more comfortable journey.
+The bus is not full yet, about three-quarters of the seats are empty, which means a more comfortable journey.
 Though, before we know it, just like a tsunami, suddenly a wave of locals squeeze into the bus.
 Chickens, rabbits and children are all passed around at once.
 I wish I was lying, but I am not.
 Every spare seat is quickly filled as well as any space remaining in the aisle of the bus.

-With a chicken on my lap and a rabbit on James the bus lurches forward indicating it is time to depart.
-I am not going to recall the mentally painful next 5 hours of our journey, though lets just say it included a lot of spitting, screaming children and the beautiful squat toilets.
+With a chicken on my lap and a rabbit on James, the bus lurches forward indicating it is time to depart.
+I am not going to recall the mentally painful next 5 hours of our journey, though let’s just say it included a lot of spitting, screaming children and the beautiful squat toilets.

-By the time we get from Pokhara to Besisahar it is around lunch time.
+By the time we get from Pokhara to Besisahar it is around lunchtime.
 We are ready to stretch our legs and hit the road.
 Though, before we can think about doing that it is necessary to check into the TIMS office so they can keep track of us on the trail.
-As we were on a bus with a whole bunch of tourists doing the exact same thing there is quite a line for the TIMS check in.
+As we were on a bus with a whole bunch of tourists doing the exact same thing there is quite a line for the TIMS check-in.
 But now we are on the Annapurna Circuit so can take our time and enjoy nature.